 NEORide was created to encourage coordination among member transit agencies in Ohio in order to provide a more comprehensive and collaborative transit system to residents.
-Both METRO and PARTA are members, and GCRTA (Cleveland), MCPT (Medina), SARTA
+Both METRO and PARTA are members, as well as GCRTA (Cleveland), MCPT (Medina), SARTA will continue to provide opportunities for collaboration and growth well into the 21st century.